Skip to main content

 System workflow items (Backwash, Cleaned Filter, Cleaned Salt Cell) can be highly customized.
 Click on any system item to open the settings window for it where you can edit start/end instructions, how often the item is required and which pictures are required.

-We will use "Backwash" system item as an example in the below points but the "Cleaned Filter" and "Cleaned Salt Cell" items have very similar settings options.
+The "Backwash" system item is used as an example in the points below but the "Cleaned Filter" and "Cleaned Salt Cell" items have very similar settings options as well.

 Start Instructions --> Backwash Pictures --> Valve Closed Pictures --> End Instructions